airinghost/hugo-theme-icarus-lite/README.md

 ## P.S.

-If you are searching for the way to make Hexo generate pages like Hugo's list template, then I would like to recommend Jamling's work [`hexo-generator-index2`](https://github.com/Jamling/hexo-generator-index2).
+Hugo's `list.html` template enables us to build a list page in index(homepage) view.
+So if you are searching for the way to make Hexo generate pages like Hugo's list template, then I would like to recommend Jamling's work [`hexo-generator-index2`](https://github.com/Jamling/hexo-generator-index2).